 This would be a fun picture book to read on the day you decorate your Christmas tree!
 Use it as part of an Advent Picture Book countdown! [picture book, ages 4 and up]

-Peek through the die cut windows on the pages and see why Santa gets a little mixed up with the presents he’s leaving.
+Peek through the die-cut windows on the pages and see why Santa gets a little mixed up with the presents he’s leaving.
 Taro Gomi’s charming illustrations will enchant children while they help to sort out their gift issues. [picture book, ages 2 and up]

 The Christmas Horse and the Three Wise Men by Isabelle Brent

-This three wise man tale is told through the perspective of the animals –a camel, an elephant and a horse — that carried them and their gifts to the newborn king of all creation.
-It’s a long and difficult journey fraught with sandstorms, snow covered mountains, and rushing rivers.
+This three-wise man tale is told through the perspective of the animals –a camel, an elephant, and a horse — that carried them and their gifts to the newborn king of all creation.
+It’s a long and difficult journey fraught with sandstorms, snow-covered mountains, and rushing rivers.
 Each animal is called upon to help with the change in terrain.
 The magi and their mounts are pure of heart, and all are blessed when they finally reach Bethlehem and witness the first Christmas.
 Those of any religion will enjoy this retelling of the gifts of the magi story.
 Endnotes puzzle out the trilogies found upon closer examination: 3 continents/ethnicities, 3 animal mounts, 3 gifts, 3 magi, and perhaps each magi in a different life stage too.
 Use this book as part of an Advent picture book countdown to Christmas. [picture book, ages 4 and up]

-5 Cozy Winter Picture Book GIVEAWAY!
+5 Cozy Winter Picture Books GIVEAWAY!